The Trust Again Course

 Explores how personal experiences and cultural shifts have made trust more difficult.

-• Session 2 — Naming the Stance
+• Session 2 — Naming the Posture

 Introduces the concept of Defensive Autonomy and how self-protection forms gradually through experience.

-• Session 3 — The Cost of Self-Rule
+• Session 3 — The Hidden Cost

 Examines the burden of carrying life’s authority alone.